IPNL-CMS/SingleTprime-analysis/README.md

 Running on MC for the backgrounds:

 To run over the backgrounds you have to use crab, as all datasets are not present in in2p3 T2.
-Then, for the moment, the only possibility is to run in the extractor + analysis mode.
+For the moment, the only possibility is to run in the extractor + analysis mode.

-To run over the backgrounds,
+For this task you will find in the test/ folder the script createAndRunMCCrab.py.
+In between lines 20 to 31 you can add new datasets to run on the extracto.
+All this datasets are already pat tuples.
+Additionally, you can comment out a dataset, for example if you have already run over it, putting a # at the beginning of the corresponding line.

+With all datasets you want to process with the extractor added, just type from the test/ folder:

+./createAndRunMCCrab.py --create-cfg

+to create the crab configuration files,

+./createAndRunMCCrab.py --run

+to launch all the crab jobs,

+./createAndRunMCCrab.py --status

+to get the status of all jobs, and

+./createAndRunMCCrab.py --get

+to get the output of all crab jobs.

+With this done you should find the extractor results in the in2p3 T2 under the following location:

+/dpm/in2p3.fr/home/cms/data/store/user/jruizalv/jruizalv/Extracted_MC/

+Search a subdirectory named under the date you launched the production and a directory under with the name you inserted createAndRunMCCrab.py for the dataset.
+For example for TTbar, if you launched a crab submission the 3 of december you should find the results of the extractor in the following folder:

+/dpm/in2p3.fr/home/cms/data/store/user/jruizalv/jruizalv/Extracted_MC/3Dec13/TTJets/

+Remember the commands rfdir and frcp commands to list and copy from the T2, respectively.

+The extractor files are not very heavy, so you copy them into /gridgroup/cms/ area to have a local access.
+There is a script to do this task, test/CopyExtractorResulst.py